eliamartani/talk-vuejs-testing/README.md

 :construction: Under construction

-Just so you know, this is what an Snapshop test looks like:
+Just so you know, this is what an Snapshot test looks like:

 ![Snapshot Test](https://d2mxuefqeaa7sj.cloudfront.net/s_58213BF018FD0961C4344D0DBA3156E5A68E45CE0A0DFB6C16D4061EC7E6C991_1521134013141_image.png "Snapshot Test")